Isabella of Scotland, Duchess of Brittany: Life

-Once in Brittany, Isabella married instead with the eldest son of her groom, now Francis I, Duke of Brittany at the Château d'Auray on 30 October 1442, after which the whole court went to Rennes for eight days of festivities.
-On the marriage, her husband gave her an illuminated Book of Hours known as the Hours of Isabella Stuart.
+Once in Brittany, Isabella married the eldest son of John V, now Francis I, Duke of Brittany at the Château d'Auray on 30 October 1442.
+The wedding took place in the same year as he succeeded his father as he would have needed to secure an heir for the Duchy.

+After the wedding, the whole court went to Rennes for eight days of festivities.
+On her wedding day, her husband gave her an illuminated Book of Hours known as the Hours of Isabella Stuart.

 Upon her husband's death in 1450, there were talks of Isabella's marrying Charles, Prince of Viana, heir to the disputed Kingdom of Navarre, but this proposal fell through due to the disapproval of Charles VII of France.

-Her brother James II of Scotland made vigorous efforts to persuade her to return to Scotland, where he hoped to arrange a second marriage for her.
-Isabella however refused, saying that she was happy and popular in Brittany and was in any case too frail to travel, and complaining that her brother had never paid her dowry.
-Isabella died ca. 1494/99, which suggests that her claims of ill health 40 years earlier were much exaggerated.
+Her brother James II of Scotland also made vigorous efforts to persuade her to return to Scotland, where he hoped to arrange a second marriage for her.
+Isabella however refused and was able to resist all pressure, saying that she was happy and popular in Brittany and was in any case too frail to travel.
+Isabella died ca. 1494/99, which suggests that these claims of ill health were much exaggerated.
+Isabella also complained that her brother had never paid her dowry and demanded that this be paid to her.
+James was compelled to accept his sisters decision to remain in Brittany in her widowhood.

+Religion

+Isabella was devout in her faith and there are four known books of hours associated with her.

+The personal prayer book known as the Hours of Isabella Stuart is held at the Fitzwilliam Museum in Cambridge and was presented to her by her husband Francis I of Brittany after their marriage.
+It is one of the most extensively illustrated Books of Hours in existence.
+This book was previously owned by his first wife Yolande of Anjou (1412-1440) who had inherited it from her mother Yolande of Aragon (1381-1442).
+The book was reilluminated for Isabella in two stages to include images of the Scottish princess in heraldic dress (the ermine of Brittany and the lion of Scotland) and her own coat of arms.
+Isabella passed the book to her daughter Margaret of Brittany (1443-1469).

+Another two books are held at the Bibliothèque Nationale de France, which she is likely to have commissioned.